Misogynoir: Rap

-Hip Hop
+Hip hop

-The cultural modes of hip-hop are part of the Black cultural ethos and can be read as markers of Black ways of being.
-Hip-hop was and continues to be a culture that cannot disassociate from the complexity that defines the Black experience in America.
-The music and culture of hip-hop was once an organic stylization and artistic expression for Black people at the margins of society.
-However nowadays, the certain elements of the hip hop culture, namely, the violent, criminal, and hyper-sexualized expressions to Black people, are the only form of the genre to be mass-produced.
-The reality TV program "Love and Hip Hop New York" is the example of showing the biases created by hip hop against Black people.
+The cultural modes of hip-hop are part of the black cultural ethos and can be read as markers of black ways of being.
+Hip-hop was and continues to be a culture that cannot disassociate from the complexity that defines the black experience in America.
+The music and culture of hip-hop were once an organic stylization and artistic expression for black people at the margins of society.
+However, certain elements of the hip-hop culture, namely the violent, criminal, and hyper-sexualized expressions of black people, are the only form of the genre to be mass-produced.
+The reality TV program Love and Hip Hop New York is an example of showing the biases created by hip hop against black people.
 This program is targeted at youth culture and broadcast on networks, so it functions as a "powerful source of socialization and ideological domination" through the representations and values conveyed by the program.
 It perpetuates stereotypes of people of color through the narrow lens of black masculinity and femininity.

-Black women in Hip-Hop Videos
+Black women in hip-hop videos

-Regardless of opportunities for diverse media representation, studies indicate that women in the videos of male artists, especially hip-hop or rap videos, are often portrayed as sexual and submissive; typically multiple women are shown in provocative poses and revealing clothing and vying for the attention of the male artist or artists and their entourage.
+Regardless of opportunities for diverse media representation, studies indicate that women in the videos of male artists, especially hip-hop or rap videos, are often portrayed as sexual and submissive; typically, multiple women are shown in provocative poses and revealing clothing and vying for the attention of the male artist or artists and their entourage.
 Feature videos by female artists similarly present women in subservient or oversexualized roles compared to the videos of male artists.
 The media and entertainment industries practice an "otherness" standard as it regards young black female artists; compared to white female artists of a similar age, the marketing of mainstream black artists is hypersexualized.
 Their sexual attractiveness and the exotic otherness of black women are emphasized more than their actual talent.

 Representation

-Due to the growing and changing ideas of the norm, Black women have been able to rise in importance and popularity in the music industry.
+Due to the growing and changing ideas of the norm, black women have been able to rise in importance and popularity in the music industry.
 Artists like Megan Thee Stallion and Flo Milli have become icons in the rap industry.
-These artists have become people of empowerment for young black girls, and show the growing representation in the music industry.
+These artists have become people of empowerment for young black girls and show the growing representation in the music industry.
 Music videos are a way to listen to and watch artists perform online.
-While they further representation for Black women, they also emphasize their sexuality and often include stereotypical "Black behaviour".
-The growing representation of Black women began in the 1990s with the Hip Hop genre due to Black males growing in popularity around that time.
-Christina Wheeler is a prominent Black woman in the music industry and has voiced her own and other artists' struggles in gaining respect and popularity.
-She voices that the amount of representation will grow if more Black women were involved in, not only performing, but producing and working "behind the stage" as well.
-The Country genre of music, dominated by White artists and less by males, has also begun to show signs of Black women representation.
+While they further representation for black women, they also emphasize their sexuality and often include stereotypical "Black behavior."
+The growing representation of black women began in the 1990s with the Hip Hop genre due to black males growing in popularity around that time.
+Christina Wheeler is a prominent black woman in the music industry and has voiced her and other artists' struggles in gaining respect and popularity.
+She voices that the amount of representation will grow if more black women were involved in not only performing but producing and working "behind the stage" as well.
+The Country genre of music, dominated by White artists and less by males, has also begun to show signs of black women representation.